-Pipestone System’s Management in Training (MIT) course prepares aspiring leaders for all aspects of barn management, according to human resources director Donna Hazelton.
+Pipestone Management’s Management in Training (MIT) course prepares aspiring leaders for all aspects of barn management, according to human resources director Donna Hazelton.
 “It gets them ready for everything they will face on a day-to-day basis, from recognizing illness in the pigs to effectively training their staff,” she states.

 The MIT course, taught by System management and legal counsel, is presented over the equivalent of one week in half-day sessions.
 Trainees are tested on all information presented and a score of 95% is required for passing.